ldionne/dyno/README.md

 __Dyno__ solves the problem of runtime polymorphism better than vanilla C++ does.
-It provides a way to define interfaces that can be fulfilled non-intrusively, and it provides a fully customizable way of storing polymorphic objects and dispaching to virtual methods.
+It provides a way to define interfaces that can be fulfilled non-intrusively, and it provides a fully customizable way of storing polymorphic objects and dispatching to virtual methods.
 It does not require inheritance, heap allocation or leaving the comfortable world of value semantics, and it can do so while outperforming vanilla C++.